 - Processed Meats: Hot dogs, sausages, bacon, deli meats (ham, turkey, salami), pepperoni

-- Frozen and Ready-to-Eat Meals: Frozen pizzas, TV dinners, microwaveable meals, breaded chicken nuggets or tenders, frozen burritos
+- Frozen and Ready-to-Eat Meals: Frozen pizzas, TV dinners, microwaveable meals, breaded chicken nuggets or tenders, frozen burritos.
+If you're seeking healthier alternatives and guidance to overcome unhealthy eating habits, consider the Second Chance Transformation Program at Fit Results Chicago for nutrition and accountability support.

 - Fast Food Items: Burgers, fries, fried chicken, pizza, tacos